tgritsaev/coursework-tabular/README.md

 # Project: hpo in tabular data

+This repository contains code about:
+* visualizing neural network losslandscapes in tabular data domain (TDD)
-In this repository contained code with which I investigated losslandscapes, the presence of the grokking effect, model ability to pruning and an optimal hyperparameter search algorithm in tabular data domain.
+* the presence of the grokking effect in TDD
+* neural networks ability to pruning in TDD
+* experiments for finding optimal hyperparameter search algorithm in TDD

 ## Relevant papers
 Starting points